Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 Strategies for overcoming challenges include: Effective communication, agile methodologies, prioritization of tasks, and regular reassessment of project goals and timelines.

-8) Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+viii) Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 1. Unit Testing: Testing individual components or modules of software.